 Morocco ratified the International Covenant on Civil and Political Rights (ICCPR) on 3rd May 1979.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Morocco’s ratification of the ICCPR was made without reservation.

 Registered expatriate Christian communities enjoy considerable freedom in Morocco, provided that they avoid interaction with Muslims that could be construed as proselytism.
 In recent years (and particularly in 2010) the government has deported significant numbers of expatriate Christians on the grounds that they were contravening the Penal Code provisions relating to proselytism, or on even more vague grounds of “threat to public order.”
 There have also been recent cases of national Christians being convicted on charges relating to proselytism or possession of Christian literature.
-Moroccan Christians are especially aware of close surveillance of their activities by the authorities.
+Moroccan Christians, who mainly meet in small house churches, are especially aware of close surveillance of their activities by the authorities.
 In early 2017 Morocco’s highest religious authority issued a declaration regarding apostasy which it defined in narrow political terms.
 A broad ruling by the same authority in 2002 had urged that apostates be sentenced to death.
 The revised ruling has been widely welcomed, including by Christians in Morocco.
 However, there is strong family and societal pressure against those who choose to leave Islam.
-Some who are considered apostates are referred to the courts (facing sanctions such as forcible divorce and removal of child custody), and in extreme cases they can face violent responses from family members.
+Some who are considered apostates are referred to the courts (facing sanctions such as forcible divorce, loss of inheritance and removal of child custody), and in extreme cases they can face violent responses from family members.